 - keep emergency drugs in a box clearly marked ‘for emergency use’

 - keep boxes at strategic and accessible sites and not in a locked cupboard.

-Resuscitation Council (UK) recommends that all staff, including non-clinical, should undergo regular training in adult and child resuscitation appropriate to their role.
+Resuscitation Council UK recommends staff in primary care, including non-clinical, should undergo regular training in adult and child resuscitation appropriate to their role.

 For example, clinical staff should be able to:

 - start cardiopulmonary resuscitation (CPR) with defibrillation as appropriate